 Sixth Grade - Eighth Grade

-The middle school years, coming at the onset of adolescence, are a time when rigorous, yet formative, environment is crucial for your child.
+The middle school years, coming at the onset of adolescence, are a time when rigorous, yet informative, environment is crucial for your child.

-Four days a week, from 3:20 to 4:00 pm, all students attend academic support period.
-Teachers provide supervision and support for all students in a study hall type setting.
-This time gives students the one-on-one support needed for success, to have questions answered and begin homework in a supervised setting.
-Teachers are able to check in with students and provide them with individual assistance as needed.
+Four days a week, from 3:20 to 4:00 pm, students can attend Academic Support.
+Teachers provide individual support for all students in a study hall type setting.
+This time gives students the one-on-one help needed for success, to have questions answered, and begin homework in a supervised setting.